openordu/ordu-ui/src/home.md

     link: https://vuepress-theme-hope.github.io/v2/guide/feature/

 copyright: false
-footer: MIT Licensed | Copyright © 2019-present Mr.Hope
+footer: MIT Licensed | Copyright © 2019-present Openordú
 ---

 This is an example of a normal homepage.
 You can place your main content here.